apiaryio/dredd/docs/hooks.md

 - `afterEach` called after each HTTP transaction
 - `afterAll` called after whole test run

+Refer to [Dredd execution lifecycle](usage.md#dredd-execution-lifecycle) when is each hook executed.

 ### Transaction Object Structure

 Transaction object is used as a first argument for hook functions.